 عنوان مقاله [English]

 This research seeks to study the concept of a painting that shows a man riding a bird in iconological way.
 As we know, iconology has three basic stages that can reveal the apparent and hidden semantic layers of patterns.
 The main question raised in this research is: What is the reason for using the painting of a man riding a bird in this book based on the iconology approach?
-This painting is based on what beliefs? and are these beliefs of Iranian origin?
+This painting is based on what beliefs?
+And are these beliefs of Iranian origin?
 Where can we find the origin of this painting?
-The importance and necessity of examining the images in this version is an acquaintance with the beliefs of the predecessors and the illustration of occult sciences in the seventh century.
-To answer this question from the iconological method, after describing the role of the man riding the bird and studying the text of the book, written sources with illustrations that have a similar theme, have been collected to help us understand the reason of using this painting and its hidden roots.
-He interpreted the image of a man riding a bird.
+The importance and necessity of examining the images in this version are due to their contribution to extend previous knowledge of the beliefs of the predecessors and the illustration of occult sciences in the seventh century.
+To answer this question with the iconological method, after describing the role of the man riding the bird and studying the text of the book, written sources with illustrations that have a similar theme have been collected to help us understand the reason of using this painting and its hidden roots.
+The above mentioned process led to the interpretation of the image of a man riding a bird.

-The most important result of descriptive-analytical research is that the reason of using this painting is related to Indian cosmological concepts.
+The most important result of the descriptive-analytical research is that the reason of using this painting is related to Indian cosmological concepts.
 Iran and India have had close historical ties over time.
 Over the millions of years, the country has had many cultural exchanges in language, religion, art, culture, food, and other traditions.
-This painting can be considered one of these cultural exchanges, which must have been inspired by the goose (Hamsa) vahana (vehicle) of Brahma, the god of Jupiter, or Garuda, the vahana of Vishnu which associated with Mercury.
+This painting can be considered as one of these cultural exchanges, which must have been inspired by the goose (Hamsa) vahana (vehicle) of Brahma, the god of Jupiter, or Garuda, the vahana of Vishnu which is associated with Mercury.